kumahq/kuma-website/docs/README.md

 <!-- steps -->

 ::: slot steps-title
-## Build your Service Mesh in 3 easy steps
+## Build your Service Mesh in 3 steps
 :::

 ::: slot step-1-content
 ### Download and Install Konvoy CP
-To get started you can download Konvoy and install it using the Konvoy CLI application: `Konvoyctl`.
+To get started you can download Konvoy and install it using the Konvoy CLI application: `konvoyctl`.
 :::

 ::: slot step-1-code-block
 ```
-$ Konvoyctl install control-plane | kubectl apply -f
+$ konvoyctl install control-plane | kubectl apply -f
 ```
 :::